15 Top-Rated Cities in the Netherlands

 These days, this vibrant university city has a reputation for its many cultural opportunities, as well as its lively festival scene.
 In fact, some of the city's most popular open spaces regularly host concerts and other events, with one of the most popular being the Noorderzon Theater Festival, held each summer in Noorderplantsoen park.

 The city center is where you'll find Martin's Church, a 13th-century edifice that dominates the city's pedestrian-friendly market square.
 As much fun as it is to walk in Groningen, cyclists will be pleased to know this bustling city has a reputation as a bike-friendly destination, with its many cycle paths making it ideal to explore on two wheels.

-Just a few kilometers from the border with Germany - and close to the city of Arnhem - Nijmegen is certainly worth exploring.
+Just a few kilometers from the border with neighboring Germany and close to the city of Arnhem, Nijmegen is certainly worth exploring.
 A highlight of a visit to this bustling city is the chance to stroll along the banks of the Rhine, stopping to watch the river traffic, or sitting on a café patio in one of its many pedestrian areas for refreshments as the world passes you by.

-Popular places to spend time here include the Valkhof, a very pleasant park that incorporates a site once fortified by Charlemagne in the 8th century.
+Popular places to visit here include the Valkhof, a very pleasant park that incorporates a site once fortified by Charlemagne in the 8th century.
 The views over the Rhine from here and the old ruins of the Maartenskapel will certainly make you want to linger awhile.

 Located mid-way between the much larger cities of Utrecht and Rotterdam, the city of Gouda is a popular place to visit in the Netherlands for vacationers and day trippers alike.
 Despite having a relatively small population of only around 75,000 people, this attractive small city has had a sizeable impact on the nation's food and cultural traditions.